sdercolin/vlabeler/README.md

 ## Known issues

-1. On Windows, audio files with a higher bit depth than 16-bit cannot be played normally.
-Please convert them priorly.
-2. On Linux, file chooser may not be able to select an empty folder.
-Please creating something inside, or copy + paste its path.
+1. On Linux, file chooser may not be able to select an empty folder.
+Please creating something inside, or copy + paste its path
-3. Sometimes the window freezes unexpectedly.
-You can resize the window to refresh it.
+2. Sometimes the window freezes unexpectedly.
+You can resize the window to refresh it